SoLAr-Neutrinos/CLSim/Docs/Documentation/LightNCharge.md

 - $\Delta E$ energy deposit
 - $S_\gamma$ the light yield function, in our case LArQL
-- $Omega/4\pi$ fractional solid angle of the detector i
+- $\Omega/4\pi$ fractional solid angle of the detector i
 - $\lambda$ the absorption length (here 20m)

+![Conceptual Drawing of the Semi Analytical Model](./SemiAnal.pdf){width=48%}

 Then a Gaisser-Hillas function is used to correct for the effect of Rayleigh scattering and positional dependences.

-![Conceptual Drawing of the Semi Analytical Model](./SemiAnal.pdf){width=48%}

 The time is finally constructed using a exponential plus landau function which is randomly sampled.
+For the details about the Gaiser Hillas and the time sampling, the paper and source code are a good combination as explaination.

 - Drawbacks: Scales linearly with the number of PD.
 Results dependend on the parametrisation.
 This was build for DuNE and SBND, including the wires etc. This means that events which are placed in a smaller Volume (like SoLAr) are affected, if they are not in the center of the detector.
 Moving them to one side, we accumulate different effects due to asymmetry.
 For DuNE/SBND these are corrected for, but for SoLAr they wont.
 Its hard to tell how significant they are.
 We could rebuild a parametrisation for SoLAr using Danieles G4SOLAr.